grimsteel/usaco-cli/README.md

 ### Binaries

-Prebuilt binaries for `x86_64-unknown-linux-gnu` are provided on the Releases page
+Prebuilt binaries for `x86_64-unknown-linux-gnu`, `aarch64-apple-darwin`, and `x86_64-pc-windows-msvc` are provided on the Releases page

 Make a GH issue if you want more targets

-Note that currently, the code only supports UNIX targets, but in the future, I may add Windows support.

 ## Usage